Azure/azure-libraries-for-java/README.md

 * the `*Inner` types and their methods may occasionally change their naming and structure between minor versions in breaking ways.
 User code should generally avoid making a reference to those types though, unless their functionality is not yet exposed by the "fluent" API.

+## Try new generation SDK for Java

+A new set of Azure Management Libraries for Java that follows the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) are now in public preview.
+If you are interested in the new generation SDK for Java, please find more details [here](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/management).

 ## Help and Issues